ZakirG/generative-daw/README.md

 #### Overview of technologies used:
 - The client-side audio-manipulation application is Angular 2 app that uses the WebAudio API
-- The server-side generative-composition tools are Python 3 in a Flask environment
+- The server-side generative-composition tools are Python 3 in a Flask framework
 - The frontend design uses Bootstrap 4, glyphicons from Bootstrap 3, and CSS3

 #### Feature goals for version 0.01: